Once a Buhari promoter and now ‘disappointed’, Ynaija publisher faces attack - Premium Times Nigeria

 As the attacks raged, Mr. Jideonwo shared a new article he authored on his Twitter handle in which he decried emergence of older generation in recent elections from Africa to America.

-Critics saw the piece as not only hypocritical but an attempt by Mr. Jideonwo to strategically reposition himself as the face of the younger generation for financial gains ahead of 2019 elections.
+Critics saw the piece as not only hypocritical but an attempt by Mr. Jideonwo to strategically reposition himself as the face of the younger generation for financial gains ahead of the 2019 elections.

 This is because Mr. Jideonwo supported a 72-year-old Mr. Buhari two years ago, he also worked for the septuagenarian Ghanaian president, Nana Akufo-Addo, as recent as December 2016.